turingschool/curriculum/source/projects/eventmanager.markdown

 Within our array of columns we want to access our 'first_Name'.
 This would be the third column or column at the array's second element `columns[2]`.

-.aside Arrays start counting at 0 instead of 1.
+Arrays start counting at 0 instead of 1.
 To get the idea we would access the array's zeroth element `columns[0]`.

 ```ruby lib/event_manager.rb